-Colorado School of Mines, in partnership with CEA Study Abroad, now offers an innovative First Year Semester Abroad Experience (FYSAE) in Antibes, France.
+Colorado School of Mines, in partnership with CEA Study Abroad, offers an innovative First Year Semester Abroad Experience (FYSAE) in Antibes, France.
 We have successfully sent three cohorts to France and are looking forward to sending another amazing group of students in Fall 2023!

 - takes place on the SKEMA campus in Sophia Antipolis, Antibes, France

-- allows students to stay on track with their graduation plan, through approved courses that count towards their Mines degree
+- allows students to study abroad while staying on track with their graduation plan by taking pre-approved courses that count toward their Mines degree

 - includes housing, cultural activities, excursions, guest lectures, and health and safety support

 - builds a cohort of globally-minded engineers that obtain valuable skills through immersive experiences

 Director of Education Abroad